 Paid or accrued the following to T.P.
 Cheng & Company Ltd., a private company controlled by Teresa Cheng, the Chief Financial Officer of the Company:

-2012 2011

-Management fees \$ 60,000 \$ 60,000
+2013 2012 Management fees \$ 15,000 \$ 15,000

-Share-based compensation 7,920 Nil

 Paid or accrued the following to Adera Company Management Inc., a private company controlled by J. Christopher Mitchell, a non-executive director of the Company: